 Race Survival Intelligence

 Predation and competition were vital requirements to evolve to a human civilisation capable of producing high technology.
 But we need to move beyond both as primary drivers for the race to survive the self-induced global catastrophic risks.
-This transformation of human nature seems quite impossible in the current worldview.
+But this transformation of human nature seems quite impossible in the current worldview.
 As King notes: “All religions have, in their purest aspirations, attempted to induce such a change, with very little success.”
 (2006, 22).
-So we have ample reason to believe this is an insoluble paradox for a race of our kind, hence an empty galaxy.
-However, the new worldview brings about exactly the change he describes as essential.
-We do not really have to evolve beyond the egoism.
-Just as well since that does seem to be impossible.
-We are still egoistic, but in the personal world described by QBism the egoism of the individual who understands the true nature of reality operates on a much wider agenda.
-In the personal world defined by the new physics, your perceptual reality is the sole definition of the physical world you live in.
-This is described in The Perceiving Subject.
-This means the spiritual gurus saying that you are the world are essentially correct.
-Thus in this kind of very personal world one increasingly identifies with the world as a whole.
+So we have ample reason to believe this is an insoluble paradox for a race of our kind.
+In other words, this is the explanation of the emptiness of our galaxy.
+But there is an escape clause.
+All we have to do is to put it into effect.

 There is every incentive.
-As described in Quantum Immortality we are effectively immortal, the perceptual reality passing on from one life in one version of the world to another.
-And the kind of world one finds oneself in is necessarily the one defined by what one has observed in this lifetime.
-In this kind of personal world, in which each one of us actually lives, there is a kind of karma.
+As described in Quantum Immortality we are effectively immortal because in experience death is simply passing on from one life, in one version of the world, to another.
+And the kind of world one finds oneself in is necessarily the one defined by what one has created in this lifetime.
+In this kind of personal world, the kind in which each one of us actually lives, there is a kind of karma.
 As stated by von Baeyer, there are things that the physics is urgently trying to tell us, and the implications are deep and powerful.
 There is an inherent morality.
 This is described in Quantum Karma.

-Since it is now not only the community but the race that is best served by a functioning morality, it would seem this is an attribute of the race intelligence.
+Since it is now not only the community but the whole race that is best served by a functioning morality, it would seem this is an attribute of the race intelligence.
 In this case it seems that the pervasive leanings toward morality, communitarianism and spirituality are the race intelligence, emerging as intuitions.
 These are not just nice ideas by unusual people, this is what it takes for us to survive as a race, even if highly distasteful to some.
-But this is not wishy washy or inefficient, it is how to make the world work for you, properly.
+But this is not wishy-washy or inefficient, it is how to make the world work for you, properly.
 Of course, it does not hurt to bear in mind that if we manage to pull off the impossible, and change the deeply imperilled destiny of our race, we will have an empty galaxy to expand into.